kiarashk8128/healthy-eating-api/README.md

 ### Running Tests

-  To run the tests for backend:
+  To run the tests for backend(hint: if you are not using docker-compose, delete 'docker-compose exec backend' part):

         docker-compose exec backend python manage.py test accounts.tests